-Coronavirus fear touches off a global run on face masks
+Coronavirus Fear Touches Off a Global Run on Face Masks

-Fear of the spreading coronavirus has led to a global run on sales of face masks despite medical experts' advice that most people who aren't sick don't need to wear them.
+Fear of the spreading coronavirus has led to a global run on sales of face masks despite evidence that most people who aren't sick don't need to wear them.

 Many businesses are sold out, while others are limiting how many a customer can buy.
 Amazon is policing its site, trying to make sure sellers don't gouge panicked buyers.